Recap / Glee S 1 E 1 Pilot

 ) who's in a wheelchair and can't reach.
 Tina sings Katy Perry

-'s "I Kissed a Girl", and Artie's audition is not shown until the distant finale
+'s "I Kissed a Girl", and Artie's audition is not shown until the Grand Finale

 .
-After this we come to Rachel signing up and putting a trademark gold star next to her name — then falling victim to a trademark Glee
+After this we come to Rachel signing up and putting a trademark gold star next to her name — then falling victim to a face full of corn syrup and crushed ice, the first of the trademark Glee

-slushy to the face as she turns.
-(Let the records show Puck threw the first, and in a case of Book Ends, will also throw the last.
+slushies.
+(Let the records show Puck threw the first, and in a case of Bookends, will also throw the last

 She begins to monologue over her audition tune of "On My Own", and we see her in Figgins' office providing her best distraught acting performance